eet-nu/api-docs/source/tags.html.md

     https://api.eet.nu/tags?tags=:tags

 The `:tags` parameter is a comma separated list of tags.
-To find out what tags are available, use the [Facets API].

 ## List of all tags